techy4shri/IMAGE-DETECTION/README.md

 Further Development:

 This project provides a foundation for building a web application with object detection capabilities.
-You can customize the application by:

-Enhancing the user interface using React components and styling libraries.
-Expanding the object detection functionalities using OpenCV or other libraries.
-Integrating with different back-end frameworks and libraries based on your specific needs.
-Support:

-For any issues or questions, feel free to consult the project documentation or create an issue on the project's repository (if applicable).